Highgate Common: Geology and landscape

 The Common is located above the Smestow valley on the ridges of Mid-Severn Sandstone, a Bunter deposit of the Permian and Triassic periods, forming a series of low ridges on both sides of the Severn in Shropshire, Worcestershire and Staffordshire.
 Similar geology is prominently visible at nearby Kinver Edge and, further afield in the Midlands, at Cannock Chase and Sherwood Forest.
 Specifically, Highgate is mostly underlain by part of the Bridgnorth Sandstone Formation known as ‘Lower Mottled Soft Red Sandstone’.
 There are also small areas of Pleistocene sands and gravels.

 The common is situated in a shallow valley on the plateau, like a dish sloping gently to the south.
 The land formation and vegetation together create a micro-climate warmer than expected for this part of England, with considerable impact on the local flora and fauna.

 The thin, relatively dry, sandy soils were historically host to open woodland - predominantly birch, with some oak and beech.
-The early medieval] settlers clearly used the woods for pig-grazing, as is attested by important local Anglo-Saxon toponyms like Swindon and Kingswinford.
+The locally conspicuous presence of "Swin-" in the names of villages surrounding the common, such as Swindon and Kingswinford, suggests the woods were used for pig-grazing by the Anglo-Saxon inhabitants.
 After the Norman Conquest, the area became part of the vast Kinver Forest, which stretched as far north as the edge of Wolverhampton.
 In the later Middle Ages, and especially from the 16th century, the forest was denuded.
 The result was a sandy heathland - a landscape created by humans, but fragile and valuable to wildlife.

 The ground is particularly hospitable to rabbits, which have excavated large warrens.
 It was turned over to agriculture during World War II and concrete roads and channels were put in.
 However, with careful management, including regular thinning and reduction of the rapidly encroaching trees, a diverse habitat has been recreated, consisting mainly of heathland - of which heather is the most dominant plant - and open woodland with occasional ponds and bogs, over hilly and often rough terrain.